 - Einstein was a genius.

-For these and other reasons, many have rejected description theories in favor of causal or hybrid theories.
-Not everyone, though, has rejected the description theory.
-Searle's (1983) response to Kripke's three-pronged challenge basically claims that the theory refuted by Kripke (the so-called ‘Frege-Russell’ theory) is a strawman, and that a plausible version of the description theory (namely, Searle's) can circumvent each and every one of Kripke's objections.
-One need only acknowledge that the reference-fixing content associated with the use of a given name needn't be the sort of content expressible by a single definite description, or even by an open disjunction of such expressions.
-For there is no reason to insist that reference-determining content must be expressible linguistically.
-Rather, the reference-fixing content is identical to the totality of ‘intentional content,’ mental content a given speaker associates with the name in question.
-The referent will be whatever object/individual fits the bulk of this content.
-Moreover, such content (which might vary widely from speaker to speaker) is not to be regarded as giving the meaning of a name, where the ‘meaning’ of a name is construed as something like a definition.
-Once these acknowledgments are made, the problems noted by Kripke are easily avoided (according to Searle).
+Once these amendments are made, the problems noted by Kripke are easily avoided — according to Searle at least.
 In response to the problem of unwanted necessity, Searle effectively bites the bullet.
 On his view, it is indeed a necessary truth that Aristotle (for instance) satisfies a significant chunk of the intentional content associated (by the speaker) with the name ‘Aristotle’.
-But this does not mean that ‘Aristotle was a philosopher’ is on par with ‘bachelors are unmarried’.
-For the associated descriptive content is not in any way ‘synonymous’ with the name; it does not define the name, it merely fixes its reference.
+But this does not mean that “Aristotle was a philosopher” is on par with “Bachelors are unmarried.”
+For the associated descriptive content is not in any way synonymous with the name; it does not define the name, it merely fixes its reference.
 In response to the rigidity problem, Searle points out that intuitions of rigidity are easily enough accommodated: one can simply rigidify the reference-fixing description.
 Thus, ‘Aristotle’ refers (in all possible scenarios) to the individual who actually did such-and-such.
-Finally, in response to the problem of ignorance and error, Searle points out that once all of the relevant intentional content is taken into consideration, the problem of ignorance and error simply does not arise.
+Finally, in response to the problems of ignorance and error, Searle points out that once all of the relevant intentional content is taken into consideration, these problems simply do not arise.
 For associated with ‘Einstein’ will of course be the content individual whom others in my community call ‘Einstein’.
 If this content, which might well be sufficient to pick out Einstein, has significant weight for the speaker, it could effectively ‘trump’ any divergent content.
 It might thus succeed in ‘picking out’ the right individual: Einstein.
-(And if it didn't, that would only show that the speaker wasn't really referring to the individual others in his community call ‘Einstein’ or else that the community doesn't actually have a practice of using the name ‘Einstein’ to refer to Einstein.)
+(And if it didn't, that would only show either that the speaker wasn't really referring to the individual others in his community call ‘Einstein’ or else that the community doesn't actually have a practice of using the name ‘Einstein’ to refer to Einstein.)

 How can something inside the head refer to something outside the head?
 Searle sees no problem: It just does.
 That's the real magic.